Kelly Park At Rock Springs

 Why Visit Kelly Park At Rock Springs?

-Kelly Park is one of the most serene, beautiful natural springs in Apopka in Central Florida.
+Kelly Park is one of the most serene and beautiful natural springs in Apopka, Central Florida.
 This is a place that almost all locals know about and visit frequently.
 It offers visitors the chance to splash around in the cool water pool at the end of the rock run.
-Or, for those wanting a bit more action, this spring has the rock run hence the name.
+Or, for those wanting a bit more action, this spring has the rock run, hence the name.
 You can float down the rocky spring run on a tube or a floatation device.
-I’ve floated down on a pool noddle, and they work fine!
+I’ve floated down on a pool noodle, and they work fine!

-Those who have visited call it a slice of heaven and look at the scenery; you can tell how true it is!
-This is where you can go eat a picnic, swim, hike the nature trails or ride down the natural lazy river time and time again.
+Those who have visited call it a slice of heaven, and the scenery speaks for itself!
+This is where you can go eat a picnic, swim, hike the nature trails, or ride down the natural lazy river time and time again.
 It’s also great for snorkeling.
 People love to scour the water looking for sharks’ teeth.

 It’s one of the closest springs to Orlando and the perfect way to experience Florida‘s natural parks.